 Saturday, April 19, 2008

 George O'Brien was not a typical movie star.
-As a youngster in WWI he enlisted in the Navy and when WWII blighted the earth he re-enlisted and was highly decorated for his service.
-Again he would serve in Korea and Viet Nam.
+As a youngster, he lived through the 1905 San Francisco earthquake.
+His father, Daniel O'Brien, was the Chief of Police of the City.
+George enlisted in the Navy in WWI and when WWII blighted the earth he re-enlisted and was highly decorated for his service.
+Later, he would serve in Korea and Viet Nam.
 His one marriage was to beautiful screen star Marguerite Churchill (1910 - 2000).
 They were married for 15 years and had two children - the late writer Darcy O'Brien and New York Philharmonic bassist Orin O'Brien.

 Tuesday, April 15, 2008

 Disney's nine old men have been reunited in the great animation studio up yonder with the passing of Ollie Johnston (October 31, 1912 - April 14, 2008).
 Ollie was an animator, steam locomotive enthusiast, family man married for 62 years to Marie and father of two sons, and mentor and inspiration to today's animators.

 Ollie Johnston started working as an apprentice animator for Disney in 1935.
 "Mickey's Garden" and other shorts started off his career as a master communicator through the art of animation.
 Generations delight in Ollie's contributions to "Snow White and the Seven Dwarfs", "Fantasia", "Pinocchio", "Bambi", "Sleeping Beauty", "Cinderella", "Lady and the Tramp", "Peter Pan", "The Rescuers" and other favourite films.